“Wonderful” – The New York Times

 In 2023 Pause Reimagined was released featuring remixes by Alexandra Hamilton-Ayres, Anne Muller, Hinako Omori and Christina Vantzou.

-Poppy and filmmaker Ainslie Henderson won a ‘Best Animation’ BAFTA for their collaboration ‘Stems’, and their latest collaboration Shackle was awarded Best British Film at the London Animation Awards and has been nominated for a BAFTA this year.
+Ackroyd and filmmaker Ainslie Henderson won a ‘Best Animation’ BAFTA for their collaboration ‘Stems’, and their latest collaboration Shackle was awarded Best British Film at the London Animation Awards.
 A project with acclaimed director Jola Kudela became a short film for single ‘Trains’ which won 12 awards, including the Gold Movie Awards and South London Shorts.
-Most recently her music has been used by the New York City Ballet.
-Poppy is a member of Joe Acheson’s live project Hidden Orchestra and has worked on numerous projects with other musicians, artists, filmmakers, animators, dancers and actors.
+Most recently her music has been used by the New York City Ballet and the National Theatre.